 Adil Shah didn't last long.
 Nor did his brother Ibrahim, who deposed him, and proclaimed himself shah.
 But already, in Khorasan, Nader Shah's one surviving grandson, Shahrukh, had been chosen as the new shah - greatly assisted by his descent from the Safavid shah Suleyman.
 In 1750, Shahrukh was briefly deposed by a conspiracy which put their puppet, Sayyid Muhammad on the throne for a few months as Suleyman II - his mother was a daughter of Suleyman I. During this chaotic interlude Shahrukh was blinded, and Ibrahim was executed.
 Sayyid was removed, blinded, but allowed to live out his life.

 Shahrukh returned as shah for nearly half a century and ruled on in Mashhad - but his authority barely extended even to Khorasan - and he was virtually a vassal of Ahmad Khan Durrani in Afghanistan, loyal to Nader Shah's heir, for whom Khorasan was a useful buffer state, allowing him to raid Mughal lands in India.
 The Durrani dynasty continued to rule Afghanistan under Timur Shah (1773 - 1793) - but went into decline under his grandson Zaman Shah (1793 - 1800).
 So there was no help from Afghanistan when Agha Muhammad Qajar took Mashhad without a battle in 1796.
 The wretched Shahrukh was tortured to reveal the last hiding-place of Nader Shah's treasure - and died as he was being taken away in captivity.
 The Qajars were in charge - of an Iran once more united as a single political entity.
-But Agha Muhammad Qajar had had to overcome a significant rival in the west to reach this happy position.
+But Agha Muhammad Qajar had had to overcome a significant rival in the west to be able to claim this prize.